cfbadr/app-technical-case/README.md

 Install expo with `npm install --global expo-cli`, and aftewards run `expo start` in the repository.
 The app can now be run.

-# Whats the meaning of the case?
+# What's the meaning of the case?
 You are able to try out building something with our tech setup, and we can afterwards have a constructive talk about how you approached a technical implementation/problem.

 # What is the case?